Product Lead Time: What Is It & How Can You Improve It?

 2. Go Parallel

 You do not have to complete tasks one after another.
 In project management, you spend a lot of time understanding and documenting dependencies.
-If one step is not dependent on the other, you can do both simultaneously.
+You can do both simultaneously if one step is not dependent on the other.

 3. Build a Buffer With Inventory